gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST support at least the following group rekeying scheme.
 Future application profiles may define alternative message formats and distribution schemes.

-The Group Manager uses the same format of the Joining Response message in {{ssec-join-resp}}.
+As group rekeying message, the Group Manager uses the same format of the Joining Response message in {{ssec-join-resp}}.
 In particular:

 * Only the parameters 'gkty', 'key', 'num', 'ace-groupcomm-profile' and 'exp' are present.